 Or what do you think about that?

-How is it possible that NBC and ABC goes absolutely and and MSNBC and CNN goes absolutely off the rails over a simple thing like that?
+How is it possible that NBC and ABC goes absolutely and MSNBC and CNN goes absolutely off the rails over a simple thing like that?

 It's really unfortunate.

-It doesn't them the truth is irrelevant anymore.
+The truth is irrelevant anymore.

-Attorney client privilege, irrelevant.
+Attorney-client privilege, irrelevant.

 None of it matters anymore.